Skip to content

 WORKDIR /workspace

-# Run terminal only (no supervisor initially)
+# Run terminal only (no client initially)

 CMD ["/bin/sbsh", "terminal", "--name", "background-terminal", "-p", "default"]